open-resources/dash_curriculum/_sources/part1/chapter2.md

 ````

 ## Summary
-In this chapter we learned about what a Dash app is as well as its recommended structure.
-We have also explored each building block and their core properties, learning how to modify them.
+In this chapter we learned what a Dash app is as well as its recommended structure.
+We have also explored each building block and their core properties.
 Finally, we learned how to launch the app, stop and update the app.

 In the next chapter, we will discover additional Dash components and examine how to customise the layout.